 “We use the best practices of pastoral care and chaplaincy to usher people through technological crises with dignity and grace,” she says.

-Currently in the process of hiring two more tech chaplains, Goddard aspires to one day train an entire network of them.
+Currently in the process of hiring two more tech chaplains, Klassen aspires to one day train an entire network of them.
 She also hopes to reach more people by creating a series of online courses and webinars on frequently discussed topics.

 What gave you the idea to create a Tech Chaplaincy Institute?